A guide to coping with chemotherapy hair loss

 You might not think about how important your hair is until you face losing it.
 Both men and women report hair loss as one of the side effects they fear most after being diagnosed with cancer.
 The shock of seeing yourself bald and for others to see you like this can become devastating and very challenging to deal with.
 This can be the hardest stage of treatment but there are many things you can do that may help to improve your confidence.

-It will take time to adjust
+You will need time to adjust to your new appearance

 |Give yourself time||